-The first thing that IJS has done with the Slovenian Commission for Prevention of Corruption was a system that represents all public procurement, calls and results in maps and graphs which show where money has been concentrated -source, context, money flow.
-In the map you can see potential new scenarios that might be leading to different source of public procurement.
+The first thing that IJS has done with the Slovenian Commission for the Prevention of Corruption was the system that represents all the public procurement, calls and results in maps and graphs which show where the money has been concentrated - the source, the context, the money flow.
+In the map you can see potential new scenarios that might be leading to a different source of public procurement.

 In another map of this website you can see the graph of NATO researches that is publicly available.
-Since we have historical data, we can also see trends and thus, do predictions.
+Since we have historical data we can also see trends and thus, do predictions.

 Another project we did at IJS is the Bad Investment Bank project called DUTB, where you can see the main entities leasing bad investments.
-You can see there which companies were responsible for bankruptcies that happened in early 2010.
-You can combine this information with lobbyist contacts and get full picture.
-The fact is: more data you can combine, more accurate the results and clearer picture you will get.
+You can see there which companies were responsible for the bankruptcies that happened in early 2010.
+You can combine this information with lobbyist contacts and get the full picture.
+The fact is: more data you can combine, the more accurate the results and more clear picture you will get.